 featured image

-Please note that this blog covers milk sold for off-premises consumption, such as products sold in supermarkets, convenience stores, or delivered for home use.
-More information on milk and other food/drinks supplied as part of catering can be found in our dedicated “VAT on food” blog.
+Please be aware that this blog specifically addresses milk sold for off-premises consumption, including products sold in supermarkets, convenience stores, or delivered for home use.
+More information on milk and other food/drinks supplied as part of catering can be found in our

 Is there VAT on milk?